- Off-road ability

 Second row passengers will find decent room at the outboard seats, a flop-down armrest, and backrests that adjust 16 degrees each.
-Three abreast is a bit tight, but not unreasonable.
-The optional third row is a rare option, and it’s easy to see why.
-It’s hard to access and suited only for occasional use.
+Three abreast is a bit tight, but possible.
+The optional third row is a rare pick, and it’s easy to see why: It’s hard to access and suited only for occasional use.

 Row three doesn’t take up much space when stowed, however.
 A base 4Runner features up to 47.2 cubic feet of cargo space behind the second row and nearly 90 cubes of maximum hauling room inside.
 Most 4Runners are optioned up with a nifty sliding floor that can be pulled out for easier cargo loading; it robs a mere foot of cargo space and is worthwhile given how high off the ground the load space is.

 4Runners don’t have a power tailgate, but they make up for that deficit with a useful power rear window that slides down at the press of a button.
 It’s as nice for loading smaller cargo items as it is for windows down driving.